google/skia-buildbot/datahopper/PROD.md

 Otherwise, you should check the logs to try to diagnose what's failing.

-firestore_nightly_backup
+firestore_weekly_backup
 ------------------------

-The nightly backup of all Firestore collections in the skia-firestore project has not succeeded in more than 24 hours.
+The weekly backup of all Firestore collections in the skia-firestore project has not succeeded in more than 24 hours.
 There are several things to check:

  - Run `gcloud beta firestore operations list --project=skia-firestore "--filter=metadata.outputUriPrefix~^gs://skia-firestore-backup/everything/" |
-   grep -C 14 "endTime: '$(date --utc +%Y-%m-)"` (please modify if it's the first of the month).
+   grep -C 14 "endTime: '$(date --utc +%Y-%m-)"` (please modify if it's the first week of the month).

    - If you see a recent endTime with "operationState: SUCCESSFUL," see below for diagnosing issues in Datahopper.